Qwertee/Pollite/Pollite/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Deploying

+NOTE: before deploying, make sure to copy `src/environments/environment.prod.EXAMPLE.ts` to a file in the same directory, without the `.example` part.
+In this file, fill in the `serverEndpoint` property to be the address of the Pollite server.

 ## License

 Copyright © 2019 Jon Berrend